 Today, charitable gaming includes several forms of bingo and poker.
 Its 1.125% tax generates more than $265 million per year for the state.

 In 1988, the Virginia Lottery began operating in the state.
-Today, more than 100 games are offered by the Lottery, including the multi-state Powerball and Mega Millions games.
+Today, more than 100 games are offered by the VA Lottery, including the multi-state Powerball and Mega Millions draw games.

-The state has more than 5,000 retail locations and all profits, roughly 30% of ticket sales, are designated for education.
-In 2019, the Lottery generated $595 million for schools.
+The state has more than 5,000 retail locations, and all profits (roughly 30% of ticket sales) are designated for education.
+In 2020, the Lottery generated $595 million for schools.

-One year after the introduction of Lottery, horse racing in Virginia became legal.
+One year after the introduction of the Virginia Lottery, horse racing in Virginia became legal.

-Colonial Downs reopened this year, but the live racing schedule was ultimately canceled because of the COVID-19 pandemic.
-However, Shenandoah Downs is holding its fifth season of harness racing, but the facility is closed to in-person spectators due to the coronavirus.
+Colonial Downs reopened in 2019, but the live racing schedule was ultimately canceled because of the COVID-19 pandemic.
+However, officials from the Vinton racetrack are planning a full 2021 season with live spectators.
+Shenandoah Downs in Woodstock is also planning the same for its fall season of harness racing.

 In May 2018, the federal ban on sports betting was lifted by the US Supreme Court.
 It started the more than two-year journey toward legalizing sports betting and casino gambling in Virginia.